Improper Instruction on Use of Gym Equipment Causes Artery Dissection and Stroke – $14.5 Million Verdict

 Disability Benefits – $190,000

-- Plaintiff’s insurance company failed to pay plaintiff’s disability benefits after she became permanently disabled by a chronic medical condition.
+- Plaintiff’s insurance company failed to pay the plaintiff’s disability benefits after she became permanently disabled by a chronic medical condition.

 Lead Paint Poisoning – $290,000

-- Due to landlord negligence, young child exposed to toxic levels of lead and diagnosed with lead poisoning.
+- Due to landlord negligence, a young child exposed to toxic levels of lead and diagnosed with lead poisoning.